Tools, Training and Time. How to help non-web colleagues create better content, images, PDFs and more.

 In this case, it's binary.
 The COVID clinic is either open or closed.
 That's it.

-Just give her the right answer and then stop.
+So, just give her the right answer and then stop.

 Today the clinic is open.